Intel open-sources HE-Transformer, a tool that allows AI models to operate on encrypted data

 The “HE” in HE-Transformer is short for homomorphic encryption, a form of cryptography that enables computation on ciphertexts — plaintext (file contents) encrypted using an algorithm.
 It generates an encrypted result that, when decrypted, exactly matches the result of operations that would have been performed on unencrypted text.

-HE is a relatively new technique — IBM Researcher Craig Gentry developed the first fully HE scheme in 2009.
+HE is a relatively new technique — IBM researcher Craig Gentry developed the first fully HE scheme in 2009.
 And as Boemer and Wierzynski note, designing AI models that use it requires expertise in not only machine learning but encryption and software engineering.

 HE-Transformer aids in the development process by providing an abstraction layer that can be applied to neural networks on open source frameworks such as Google’s TensorFlow, Facebook’s PyTorch, and MXNet.
-Effectively, it obviates the need to manually integrate models into HE cryptographic libraries.
+It effectively eliminates the need to manually integrate models into HE cryptographic libraries.

 HE-Transformer incorporates the Cheon-Kim-Kim-Song (CKKS) encryption scheme and addition and multiplication operations, such as add, broadcast, constant, convolution, dot, multiply, negate, pad, reshape, result, slice, and subtract.
-Additionally, it supports HE-specific techniques like plaintext value bypass, SIMD packing, OpenMP parallelization, and plaintext operations.
+Additionally, it supports HE-specific techniques, like plaintext value bypass, SIMD packing, OpenMP parallelization, and plaintext operations.

 Thanks to those and other optimizations, Intel claims that HE-Transformer delivers state-of-the-art performance on cryptonets — learned neural networks that can be applied to encrypted data — using a floating-point model trained in TensorFlow.